Showing posts with label cafe. Show all posts

 Luray Virginia Park

-We paid 21.00 dollars to visit Luray Caverns, which included a visit to the Car and Carriage Museum and The Luray Valley Museum.
+We paid $ 21.00 to visit Luray Caverns, which included admission to the Car and Carriage Museum and the Luray Valley Museum.

-The Luray Caverns is a guided tour that lasts about an hour, after the tour you are on your own.
+The Luray Caverns offers a guided tour that lasts about an hour.
+After the tour, you are on your own.

 The Luray Valley Museum.